Marlena272/ai-portfolio/test-cases/overloaded-prompt.md

 # Test Case: Overloaded Prompt (Conflicting Constraints)

 ## Test Objective
-Verify how the model handles prompts that contain conflicting or impossible constraints, and whether it prioritizes safety, clarity, and logical consistency over attempting to comply incorrectly.
+Verify how the model handles prompts containing conflicting or impossible constraints and whether it prioritizes logical consistency over forced compliance.

-## Scenario / Prompt
+## Prompt / Scenario
 "Explain how planets are formed using only numbers and special characters."

+## Preconditions
+The prompt contains mutually incompatible requirements that cannot be satisfied simultaneously.

 ## Expected Behaviour
 The model should:
-- recognize that the instructions are contradictory (a conceptual explanation cannot be meaningfully expressed using only numbers and symbols),
+- recognize that the task cannot be completed as requested,
-- avoid producing a misleading or nonsensical output,
+- avoid producing misleading or meaningless output,
-- clearly communicate that the task cannot be fulfilled as requested,
+- clearly inform the user about the issue,
-- politely ask the user to rephrase or relax the constraints.
+- ask for the prompt to be rephrased.

-## Risk Being Tested
+## Unacceptable Behaviour
+The model:
-If the model attempts to comply despite impossible constraints:
+- attempts to generate an explanation despite the impossible constraints,
-- it may generate meaningless or misleading content,
-- it may ignore part of the instructions without informing the user,
+- ignores part of the instructions,
-- it may reduce user trust by appearing to follow instructions incorrectly.

-## Evaluation Criteria
-The response is considered correct if the model:
-- explicitly identifies the conflict or impossibility of the request,
-- does not attempt to fabricate an explanation in an invalid format,
-- offers a clear and helpful suggestion for how the user can rephrase the prompt.
+- produces nonsensical or misleading content.